 The largest project ever for IRF is part of the European Space Agency mission JUICE, Jupiter ICy Moons Explorer.
 On board, two out of ten instruments will be Swedish and developed by IRF.
-In 2023 JUICE will be sent to Jupiter and its icy moons Europe, Callisto and Ganymedes.
+On April 14, 2023 at 14.14 Swedish time, Juice was launched to Jupiter and its icy moons Europa, Callisto and Ganymede.

 IRF in Kiruna is responsible for the Particle Environment Package instrument (PEP), while IRF in Uppsala is leading the Radio and Plasma Wave Investigation (RPWI).

-Jupiter with its icy moons forms a kind of solar system in miniature, which JUICE will investigate using ten instruments.
-The researchers hope to get some answers on how a solar system forms and ESA’s overall goal with JUICE is to be able to answer if there are conditions for life under the frozen oceans found on the icy moons.
+Jupiter with its icy moons forms a kind of solar system in miniature, which Juice will investigate using ten instruments.
+The scientists hope to get some answers on how a solar system forms and ESA’s overall goal with Juice is to be able to answer if there are conditions for life under the frozen oceans found on the icy moons.

-When JUICE is sent in 2023, it will take eight years before the spacecraft arrives at the gas giant Jupiter with its extremely powerful magnetic field.
-Jupiter’s atmosphere consists mostly of hydrogen and helium gas, like the sun.
+Juice is now on a roughly eight-year journey before the spacecraft arrives at the gas giant Jupiter with its extremely powerful magnetic field.
+Jupiter’s atmosphere consists mostly of hydrogen and helium gas, like the Sun.

-JUICE will reach Jupiter in 2030 and start doing measurements.
-It will do close fly-bys of three of Jupiter’s icy moons, and orbit (and finally crash on) the largest of Jupiter’s moons, Ganymedes.
+Juice will reach Jupiter in 2030 and start doing measurements.
+It will do close fly-bys of three of Jupiter’s icy moons, and orbit (and finally crash on) the largest of Jupiter’s moons, Ganymede.
 The information collected by the instruments on board will be analysed and will contribute to scientific discoveries until at least 2050.

 The instrument PEP